k2view-academy/K2View-Academy/articles/39_discovery_catalog/10_catalog_APIs.md

 ## Get Catalog's Schemas

-<span style="border-radius: 2em; background-color: #0969da; padding: 0 8px; color:white">GET</span>   `/api/catalog/{version}/{dataPlatform}/schema`
+<span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/{dataPlatform}/schema`

-The API retrieves all elements that belong to the given catalog version, data platform and schema.
+The API retrieves all elements that belong to the specified catalog version, data platform and schema.
 The elements include the datasets, the REFERS_TO relations between the dataset nodes, fields and properties.

 The API has two modes - *view* and *compare* - which are alternatively invoked based on the **version** input parameter, as explained below: